-120. Licensed financial institutions, their directors, officers, employees and agents are protected under the MLFTA from any action, suit or proceedings for breach of any restriction on disclosure of information, if they report suspicious activity in good faith to the Authority, even if they did not know precisely what the underlying criminal activity was, and regardless of whether illegal activity actually occurred.
+Licensed financial institutions, their directors, officers, employees and agents are protected under the MLFTA from any action, suit or proceedings for breach of any restriction on disclosure of information, if they report suspicious activity in good faith to the Authority, even if they did not know precisely what the underlying criminal activity was, and regardless of whether illegal activity actually occurred.
 See Sections 48(5) and 48(6) of the MLFTA.
-It is against the law for employees, directors, officers or agents of a licensee to disclose that a suspicious transaction report or related information on a specific transaction has not been reported, is in the process of being reported, or has been reported, to the Authority.
-These provisions are not intended to inhibit information sharing within financial groups.
-(See Section 6.0).
+It is against the law for employees, directors, officers or agents of a licensee to disclose that a suspicious transaction report or related information on a specific transaction has been reported to the Authority.

-121. Reports should be in the format determined by the FIU (See http://www.centralbank.org.bb/financial-stability-and-financial-regulation/aml-cft).
+Reports should be in the format determined by the FIU (See Appendix 9).
 However, where a matter is considered urgent, an initial report may be made by contacting the FIU by telephone or encrypted e-mail.